 Defund the Police

-The article Defund the Police is written by Isabelle Skaburskis, Associate, Doogue + George Defence Lawyers.
+The article Defund the Police is written by Isabelle Skaburskis, Senior Associate, Doogue + George Defence Lawyers.

 Isabelle joined the firm from the Criminal Trial Division of the Supreme Court of Victoria and has experience in criminal law and international human rights law.
 She was admitted to practice in 2018 and is currently based at our Melbourne office.

 Isabelle has worked on murder and terrorism matters whilst an Associate at the Supreme Court.
 Before this, she was in Thailand, Cambodia, and Palestine working in international human rights law for non-governmental organisations and the United Nations Office of the High Commissioner for Human Rights.

 In 2017-18, in a knee-jerk reaction to an exceptional event, the Victorian Government overhauled the Bail Act.
 It was acknowledged at the time that the bail laws were already the most restrictive in Victoria, and the purpose of reform was to make them even more so.
 It was acknowledged that the changes would result in more people in prison.
 And that has indeed come to pass.